Find Trade Skills Schools

 Find Schools Near

-All About Billing, Cost, and Rate Clerks
+What You Need to Know About Billing, Cost, and Rate Clerk

-Example of Billing Clerk Job Compile data, compute fees and charges, and prepare invoices for billing purposes.
+Billing Clerk Job Description Compile data, compute fees and charges, and prepare invoices for billing purposes.
 Duties include computing costs and calculating rates for goods, services, and shipment of goods; posting data; and keeping other relevant records.
 May involve use of computer or typewriter, calculator, and adding and bookkeeping machines.

 • Type billing documents, shipping labels, credit memorandums, or credit forms, using typewriters or computers.